 Racial Wealth Divide: The Dollar Cost of White Privilege

-Post by Jason Papallo, NCCJ E-Communications and Marketing Specialist
+By Jason Papallo, NCCJ E-Communications & Marketing Specialist

 Wealth Inequality: An uneven distribution of assets within a working society.